Maybe Trapped Mostly Troubled

 Maybe Trapped Mostly Troubled is the debut studio album by American musician Tessa Violet.
 It was released on March 18, 2014 by Maker Music on CD-R and digitally.
-The album has since been removed from all streaming platforms.
+The album had been removed from all streaming platforms prior to the release of a Deluxe Edition in 2026.

 Background

 Maybe Trapped Mostly Troubled was released in March 2014.
 It was her debut album.
 Seth Earnest, who has worked with Tessa Violet since 2013, produced the album.